Corrosion667/devman-notification-bot/README.md

 - Link to the lesson;
 - Status message about success or failure.

+Bot will also send you notification if there is any problems with Devman Api.

 ## Running

 The easiest way to run this bot is to use official ***Docker image***.